 Lewis-Clark State College is a regional undergraduate institution offering baccalaureate degrees in education, nursing, business, social work, criminal justice, as well as in the liberal arts and sciences.
-The college has a wide variety of professional-technical programs leading to certificates, associate's degrees and bachelor's degrees in applied technology.
+The college has a wide variety of career and technical education programs leading to certificates, associate's degrees and bachelor's degrees in applied technology.
 The college also offers several programs for individuals with other educational goals, including a large GED program.